 But really, I think she wasn’t given a chance nor taught basic coping and social skills.

 Anyway, Kristy wasn’t happy about Heather coming home with her after school, but that was okay because Heather sometimes got spanked with a wooden spoon, much to Kristy’s charitable Christian delight.

-I hated Heather for having bullied my sister, but another part of me felt sorry for the kind of life she was having.
+I hated Heather for having bullied my sister, but another part of me felt sorry for the kind of life she was forced into.